Ultratop: Ultratop 50 Singles (Flemish chart)

 Ultratop 50 has existed since 31 March 1995.
 Prior to 1995, the official IFPI Belgium charts which covered both the French speaking part of Belgium (Wallonia) and the Dutch speaking part of Belgium (Flanders) were compiled based on shipments from distributors to retailers and not on sales from retailers to customers.
 However, this chart coexisted with a weekly Flemish chart that was based on actual sales from retailers to customers known as the Radio 2 Top 30 (previously known as the BRT Top 30) and which was broadcast by VRT, also known as BRT.
 After Ultratop started publishing the official charts in 1995, Radio 2 started publishing and broadcasting the Ultratop charts.
-The charts archived on the Ultratop website from before when Ultratop started compiling the charts in 1995 are taken from the book Het Belgisch hitboek: 45 jaar hits in Vlaanderen: 1954-1999 by Robert Collin which in turn uses a variety of sources.

 The Ultratop 50 chart is compiled in Dutch and presented on the Belgian radio station MNM.
 It also used to air on the now defunct TMF Flanders, and has not been shown on television since.

+The charts archived on the Ultratop website from before when Ultratop started (1995) are retroactively taken from the book Het Belgisch hitboek: 45 jaar hits in Vlaanderen: 1954-1999 by Robert Collin which in turn uses a variety of sources.

 Ultratop 50 Singles (Walloon chart)

 The Walloon Ultratop chart began in 1995 as the Ultratop 40, ranking the forty best-selling singles in the mainly French-speaking region of Belgium.
-On 4 September 2010, the Walloon chart was renamed Ultratop 50 as well after being increased from a 40-position into a 50-position chart.
+The predecessor prior to Ultratop was a nationwide (unified) Belgian chart which began to be compiled in 1961.
+On 4 September 2010, the Ultratop 40 was renamed Ultratop 50 as well, after the ranking list increased from a total of 40 to 50 songs.